albertocasagrande99/Noiseprint_baseline/README.md

 ## License :page_with_curl:
 Copyright (c) 2019 Image Processing Research Group of University Federico II of Naples ('GRIP-UNINA').
-Modified by Alberto Casagrande and Alessio Belli (University of Trento) in collaboration with the research group from the University of Bergen.
+Modified by Alberto Casagrande (University of Trento).

 All rights reserved.